 If you are registered for the full and do not feel like you can complete it, do NOT turn on to the half-marathon course at the 2.5 mile split.
 Instead, keep on the marathon course until you get back to the split at Morrisville Parkway and then return to the finish rather than proceeding south on the American Tobacco Trail.
 Doing this will give you about 17 total miles.
 If you do this or shortcut the course anywhere, please do NOT cross the finish line with the timing device on your bib.
 Doing so will distort the results, potentially impact awards and rankings for others, and create additional work.

 If you are reigstered for the half but run the full, you will have a very slow half time, but hopefully hours of fun!

 Where is the host hotel?

-) to secure our group rate.
-The room block will sell out so book early.
 Please note that the hotel is about a 20 minute drive from the race site and also about a 20 minute drive to the remote parking (if you don't buy an on-site parking pass).
 Unfortunately, we do not provide transportation to/from the hotel.